-Safety measures for victims may be available and put into place on an interim or permanent basis pending the outcome of disciplinary procedures regarding sexual assault, domestic violence, dating violence, stalking, or hate crimes.
+Safety measures for victims may be available and put into place on an interim or permanent basis pending the outcome of disciplinary procedures (formal grievance process) regarding sexual assault, domestic violence, dating violence, stalking, or hate crimes.

 In the case of an accused student, OIEC Senior Director of Support and Safety Measures/Deputy Title IX Coordinator or designee will determine appropriate supportive or safety measures, which could include, but are not limited to: academic services, transportation changes, no-contact orders enforced by the university, residential relocations, changes to or exclusion from classes, changes to or exclusion from campus activities, campus exclusion orders, and interim student suspensions.
 A university issued no-contact order prohibits intentional communication of any kind with a specified individual.
-Contact the Office of Institutional Equity and Compliance to learn more.
+You may contact the OIEC to learn more.